Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Optimization Formulation

 \subsection{Supply and Demand Limits}

 The supplies of natural gas and hydrogen at gNodes \(m\) are positive, and are constrained by upper bounds of the form

 We suppose that outflows $d_m$ from the network are positive.
 The upper bound of the demand is in terms of energy, with calorific values as conversion from mass flow to energy flow.
-Energy deliveries are either optimized or fixed, corresponding to gNode sets $\mathcal{G}_{d,o}$ and $\mathcal{G}_{d,f}$, with constraints of form
+Energy deliveries are either optimized or fixed, corresponding to gNode sets $\mathcal{G}_{d,o}$ and $\mathcal{G}_{d,f}$, with constraints of form Combining equations \eqref{eq:weymouth}-\eqref{eq:energydemand} yields the economic heterogeneous gas transport optimization problem: